Kastellorizo: Geology

 The island's geology is almost exclusively limestone laid down at the Mesozoic/Cenozoic boundary.
 As a result of the lack of significant flora covering the island, the landscape shows many features of karstification.
-There are a number of notable sea caves including the so-called Blue Grotto which is much larger than its namesake in Capri.
+There are several notable sea caves including the so-called Blue Grotto which is much larger than its namesake in Capri.
 Exploration undertaken in 2006 by members of the SELAS Caving club of Greece has revealed vertical caves in many parts of the island.
 The deepest found so far was surveyed to a depth of 60 m in March 2006 and will be the subject of further exploration in the future by the same team.

 History

 Ancient period

 The island was colonised by Dorian Greeks, who named it "Megiste".
-In antiquity it was known both as Megiste and Cisthene (Κισθήνη), but in later times only as Megiste.
+In antiquity it was known both as Megiste and Cisthene (Greek: Κισθήνη), but in later times only as Megiste.
 The Periplus of Pseudo-Scylax says that the island belonged to the Rhodians.
 In addition, inscriptions found at the foot of the Knight's castle confirm that during the Hellenistic period the island was ruled by Rhodes, and formed part of its Peraia.
 The Rhodians sent an overseer, or epistates, to monitor events on the island.

 The three towers of Kastellorizo, Ro and Strongyli comprise the main links in a dense network of watchtowers constructed by the Rhodians during the Hellenistic period, to control the sea routes and the coast.
 Palaiokastro was (and still is) the main and largest fortified site on the island.

 Byzantine era

-During the period of the Byzantine Empire, Kastellorizo was part of the "Province of the Islands", the capital of which was Rhodes.
+During the Byzantine period, Kastellorizo was part of the "Province of the Islands", the capital of which was Rhodes.
+Later it was incorporated into the theme of Aegean Sea.

 Knights Hospitaller period

-In 1306 the island was taken over by the Knights Hospitaller, headed by Foulques de Villaret, as part of their expedition to conquer the island of Rhodes, which became the centre of their Crusader State.
+In 1306 the island was taken over by the Knights Hospitaller, headed by Foulques de Villaret, as part of their expedition to conquer the island of Rhodes, which became the centre of their Crusader state.
 They restored the castle, which was thereafter used as a prison for disobedient knights.

+Nicola de Martoni, who visited the island in 1395, recorded in his work that the residents of Kastellorizo owned many vineyards on the opposite shore and they were able to regularly cross the water to tend to these crops due to a truce with the Turks at the time.

-Around 1440 the island was occupied by sultan Sayf ad-Din Jaqmaq of Egypt, who destroyed the castle.
-Ten years later it was conquered by Alfonso V of Aragon, king of Naples, who in 1461 rebuilt the castle and dispatched a Catalan governor.
+Around 1440, the island was occupied by Sultan Sayf ad-Din Jaqmaq of Egypt, who destroyed the castle.
+Ten years later, it was conquered by Alfonso V of Aragon, king of Naples, who in 1461 rebuilt the castle and dispatched a Catalan governor.